sakthik26/frontend-coding-ts/README.md

 Pokedex to search for pokemon and find their stats

 ### How to start

 - `npm install`
 - `npm run dev`

+You can find the pokedex app under http://localhost:5173/pokedex

 ### Tests